adamsoliev/pires/README.md

 ![Pires Logo](./img/pires_compiler.png)

-Pires is a C compiler that hopes to implement most C99 features.
+Pires is a C compiler that implements most C99 features and is targeted at RISC-V architecture (RV64IM for now).

 ## Features roadmap